vivganes/vivganes.github.io/index.md

-Vivek Ganesan is the author of the book [Blameless Continuous Integration](https://www.amazon.com/dp/1482889633/ref=sr_1_1?s=books&ie=UTF8&qid=1493349176&sr=1-1) and a secret 'super hero' at [SolutionsIQ](http://solutionsiq.in/)(now a part of Accenture).
+Vivek Ganesan is the author of the book [Blameless Continuous Integration](https://www.amazon.com/dp/1482889633/ref=sr_1_1?s=books&ie=UTF8&qid=1493349176&sr=1-1) and a secret 'super hero' at [SolutionsIQ](http://solutionsiq.com/)(now a part of Accenture).
 He helps organizations, teams and individuals to be better and happier than they are.
-He lives in Hyderabad and spends his leisure time envisioning and [writing](http://vivekganesan.com/posts/) about technology and agile software development and sometimes, [singing](https://soundcloud.com/vivek-ganesan/tracks) in his bathroom.
+He lives in India and spends his leisure time envisioning and [writing](https://medium.com/@VivekGanesan) about technology and agile software development and sometimes, [singing](https://soundcloud.com/vivek-ganesan/tracks) in his bathroom.

 {% include youtubePlayer.html id='PLtQT0a2cx00ZLO9sclfoWeoeE4JyWtCtD' %}
 -

-Vivek is an agile practitioner.
+Vivek is an Agile and DevOps practitioner.
 He is a [Certified Agile Coach](https://icagile.com/Learning-Roadmap/Agile-Coaching/Agile-Coaching), [Kanban Management Professional](http://leankanban.com/kmp-program/), [SAFe Agilist][], [Certified Scrum Professional][] (CSP), [Certified ScrumMaster][] (CSM), a learner and a public speaker too.

-Vivek spoke at [Agile India 2015](http://2015.agileindia.org/), [DevOps Conference - Bangalore](http://www.agileglobalevent.com/conference/devops/devops-conference-bangalore), [Discuss Agile Conferences](http://www.discussagile.com/), [XP Conference](http://xpconference.in/), [Business Agility Roadshow 2017](http://baroadshow.agilecoffeetalk.com/), [BizDevOps Master Webinar Series](https://www.youtube.com/watch?v=i4CpS14E7Eo&list=PLaM7bIEFx40uTfQFcSWA_wKd9uXvkFLDx&index=2), etc.
+Vivek has spoken in multiple conferences across the world.
+[Here](http://vivekganesan.com/talks) is a list of all his talks.

 Vivek is an [open-source enthusiast](https://github.com/vivganes/) and has contributed to open-source projects like [Mozilla.org][], [Hadoop][], [HBase][], [Karma][], etc.  He also authored some tutorials in the Community Tutorials section of [Hortonworks Sandbox][] VM.

-Vivek has spoken at various tech conferences including [Dreamforce 2014][], [Dreamforce 2015][], [JavaOne][] India 2013, Powe’R’ ahead with Data Science, etc. He is a [Data Science][] enthusiast.

 You can follow Vivek on [Twitter][], if you would like to catch up with his thoughts.